 The Dry Season is the Best Time to Enjoy Ho Chi Minh City

-Ho Chi Minh City is an energetic metropolitan where the heroic history mixed with the modernization.
+Ho Chi Minh City is an energetic metropolitan where a heroic history mixed with modernization.
 Come to this city to explore a vibrant life with many forms of entertainment, while learning about the Vietnamese unique history at historical sites.
 The city also satisfies your taste buds with the whole universe of Vietnamese cuisine.

 The Wet Season is Not a Bad Option At All

 Even though the city would see frequent rains, you can still enjoy Ho Chi Minh City in many other ways.
 During this time, thanks to the rain, the heat is blown away, refreshing the whole city’s atmosphere.
-Rains come in short burst in most of the time, so you can take short breaks during the trip, watch the rain washing the city while enjoying a glass “cà phê sữa đá” (iced milk coffee), or window shopping in many luxurious malls around the city.
+Rains come in short bursts most of the time, so you can take short breaks during the trip, watch the rain washing the city while enjoying a glass “cà phê sữa đá” (iced milk coffee), or window shopping in many luxurious malls around the city.
 After the rain, you can continue the trip with a clear sky with the beautiful rainbow above.

 Best Time to Go to Mekong Delta – the Floating Season (September – November)